- Almost 30% of your total compensation can come from benefits – making the right elections can have a big impact

 While you can make changes to your retirement plan throughout the year, open enrollment provides an excellent opportunity to review your contributions and investments.
 Make sure you contribute enough to get your full employer match, and increase your contributions if you can – even a 1% increase can have a big impact.
 And take the time to review your investment selections to ensure the right level of risk.

 Outside of retirement, a growing number of ancillary or optional benefits are being offered as employers try to meet the evolving needs of their people, so it’s important you know how to make the most of them.

 Benefits will vary from company to company, but they can include student loan repayment assistance, tuition and graduate school support, health and wellness benefits like gym memberships, and even free or reduced legal services.
 These benefits can be worth thousands of dollars per year.

 And don’t overlook other benefits like paid time off for a nice vacation or two, paid leave for when you need to handle personal or family matters, relocation assistance for that next big move, and even childcare programs.

-Open enrollment season offers an excellent opportunity to elect essential benefits that protect your health, income, loved ones, and future financial security and independence.
+An open enrollment period offers an excellent opportunity to elect essential benefits that protect your health, income, loved ones, and future financial security and independence.
 Having a plan and making smart, informed decisions around your benefits will protect what matters most and reduce your taxes and put more money in your pocket.
 Your benefits are one facet of a much bigger financial picture and an essential piece of your overall plan.